Hwy 14 and Co. Rd. 9 — J-turn

 Why not close both intersections and move the traffic to the interchanges in Kasson and Dodge Center and CR 15?

-gaersland asked almost 2 years ago
+gaersland asked over 2 years ago

 Closing the intersections is an option we consider when evaluating intersection safety improvements.
 But closing intersections also makes it harder for local property owners to do business, farm, and get to and from their homes.
 We are looking for ways to balance safety improvements with local property access.